CICA Criminal Injury Compensation

 The size of the award possible from the CICA varies depending on the seriousness of the injuries of the victim.
 The maximum award possible for the injured person is £500,000.
 Although the compensation will never make up for what you have experienced, our specialist team will help you to secure compensation and get the support that you need.

 We understand that it can be difficult to make the first call.
 We promise that you will deal with a sensitive Solicitor, who will carefully take you through what happened, and will support you all the way.
-Please call 01625 614250 or if you prefer to speak directly to one of our experts, please call Louise Wilcox, our specialist Partner, on 07399 528330 or email us at email@example.com.
+Please call 01625 614250 to speak to one of our experts or email us at firstname.lastname@example.org.